Shyft-to/ladybug-sdk/README.md

 ## ✨ Features
 - **Yellowstone gRPC Abstraction:** Works with Yellowstone gRPC client under the hood while providing a clean and dev-friendly abstraction layer.

-- **Parsing:** The SDK completely abstracts complex parsing logic, automatically handling raw instruction data and events so you receive clean, human-readable objects ready for use.
+- **Parsing:** The SDK completely abstracts complex parsing logic, automatically handling parsing of transaction, anchor events and accounts data so you receive clean, human-readable objects ready for use.

-- **Inner-Instructions:** Takes care of inner-instruction parsing as well, so you dont miss any transaction.

 - **Instruction Detection:** Easily listen for instructions or inner-instruction.
 The sdk will stream and parse behind the hood and only notify you when your instruiction is invoked.

-- **Anchor Events:** Parses anchor events as well if enabled.

 - **Token and System Program Parsing:** Enable System, Token and Token22 transaction parsing with just a flag.

+- **Reconnect Mechanism:** In-built reconnect mechanism on stream interruption.

+- **Historical Replay:** Can be configured to stream exactly from where the stream breaks so you dont miss any data.

 - **TypeScript Native:** Written in TypeScript for better developer experience and type safety.